top of page

 Advanced Interventions

 In certain situations, advanced interventions like nerve blocks or palliative sedation may be considered.
 These approaches are utilized with specific goals in mind, often when other pain management options have failed.
-They are usually conducted by specialists in palliative care.
+They are usually conducted by specialists in palliative care, and are not advised to be self administered.

 Recognizing and Assessing Pain in Terminally Ill Individuals